ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : groupConnLimit

 Type:
-: Numeric (with special value `Unlimited`)
+: (Numeric, Boolean)

 Default:
 : Unlimited

-This property controls the number of Connections that can be accepted from a peer as new members of the Connection's group.
+The Numeric value of this Tuple controls the number of Connections that can be accepted from a peer as new members of the Connection's group.
 Similar to SetNewConnectionLimit(), this limits the number of ConnectionReceived Events that will occur, but constrained to the group of the Connection associated with this property.
 For a multi-streaming transport, this limits the number of allowed streams.
+If the Boolean value in this Tuple is `false`, the Numeric value will be ignored, and the meaning is `Unlimited`.
+This indicates that no limit of the number of allowed streams is specified.

 ### Isolate Session {#isolate-session}
 Name: